WallarooLabs/Wallaroo_Tutorials/wallaroo-model-cookbooks/computer-vision/models/README.md

 ### Models for Wallaroo Computer Vision Tutorials

 In order for the wallaroo tutorial notebooks to run properly, the videos directory must contain these models in the models directory.
-Use either [Git Large File Storage (LFS)](https://git-lfs.com) or the [Computer Vision direct download](https://github.com/WallarooLabs/Wallaroo_Tutorials/releases/download/1.27-2022.4-cv4/computer-vision.zip)
+These can be downloaded from: [Computer Vision direct download](https://github.com/WallarooLabs/Wallaroo_Tutorials/releases/download/1.28-2023.1.0/computer_vision.zip)

 # Directory contents